-- Vaccination against COVID-19 will begin shortly, and among the first to be offered vaccination are our most senior citizens as well as healthcare personnel and nursing staff. - Initially, we will not be getting enough vaccines for everyone, and it will be a while before we are able to vaccinate everyone.
+- Vaccination against COVID-19 will begin shortly, and among the first to be offered vaccination are our most senior citizens as well as healthcare personnel and nursing staff - Initially, we will not be getting enough vaccines for everyone, and it will be a while before the vaccination is offered to everyone.
 When it is your turn to be vaccinated, you will be informed via Digital Post at borger.dk and e-boks.dk.
-If you are exempt from receiving Digital Post, you will get a letter in the mail. - The regions will set up vaccination centres around the country where most citizens will be vaccinated.
+If you are exempt from receiving Digital Post, you will get a letter in the mail. - The regions will set up vaccination centres around the country where most citizens will be able to be vaccinated.
 Some will be vaccinated locally, for example, in nursing homes or at their workplace if they are healthcare personnel or nursing staff.